 Mitigating actions include increasing and redeveloping parks for a more diverse mix of recreation, sport, and environmental opportunities in response to an ageing and diversifying population and intensified urban growth.
-Parks and Foreshore activity

 Infrastructure

 → Challenges in managing our increasing and ageing assets.

 This will impact the community outcomes and strategic priorities through reduced quality and safety.